lithammer/NeavUI/README.md

 # Neav UI

-This is a Github mirror of Neav UI on WoWInterface.
+This is a development repository for Neav UI on WoWInterface.

 ## Addons included